d-Raco/LilyGO_T-Wristband/README.md

 7. Now that you know what type of wristband you have, in Arduino IDE select `File`-> `Open`.
 Now you have to traverse to the local T-Wristband repository (the one cloned in step 1) and enter the `examples` directory.
 There you will find several directories that follow this format: `T-Wristband-<version>`.
 Access the one that corresponds to the version of your wristband; mine was `T-Wristband-MPU9250`.
 Finally, select the `T-Wristband-<version>.ino` file; once again, mine was `T-Wristband-MPU9250.ino`.

-8. Now we have to install the board, you can follow [this guide](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) if you face any problems.
+8. Now you have to install the board; you can follow [this guide](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) if you face any problems.
 Go to `File` -> `Preferences` and add this URL to the `Additional Boards Manager URLs` field: https://dl.espressif.com/dl/package_esp32_index.json.
 Then select `OK`.

 ![Board url](/assets/images/4_board_url.jpg)